Moving averages is an effective technical indicator that connects price averages over different periods. It points out a possible trend’s direction.

 Investors may choose different periods of varying lengths to calculate moving averages based on their trading objectives.
 Shorter moving averages are typically used for short-term trading, while longer-term moving averages are more suited for long-term investors.

-While it is impossible to predict the future movement of a specific stock, using technical analysis and research can help make better predictions.
+While it is impossible to predict a specific stock’s future movement, technical analysis, and research can help make better predictions.
 A rising moving average indicates that the security is in an uptrend, while a declining moving average indicates that it is in a downtrend.